davidechicco/hepatocellular_carcinoma/README.md

 `Rscript feature_ranking_v1b.r`

-The program will print the results into files that you will find in the `/RIS/` folder.
+The program will print the results into files that you will find in the `RIS` folder.

+## Contacts
+For any information, please contact Davide Chicco or Luca Oneto at davidechicco(AT)davidechicco.it or luca.oneto(AT)gmail.com